swiftlydesigner/CptS-122-PA8-YOUR-NAME/README.md

-# CptS-122-PAX-YOUR-NAME
+# CptS-122-PA8-YOUR-NAME
-Used for CptS 122 at WSU for PA X. Please follow the README.md for instructions.
+Used for CptS 122 at WSU for PA 8.
+Please follow the README.md for instructions.